 The first aspect is compliance with different regulations.
 These rules cover not only the laws of the country but also that of the carrier service.
 The updated rules prescribed by the International Air Transport Association (IATA) can be accessed online to guide shipping.
 Also one should ensure that the papers concerning the distribution, export and “how to use” or “respect to use” are well agreed upon.

-Many lab supply companies provide insulated boxes to transport frozen vials of cells.
+Many lab supply companies provide insulated boxes to transport frozen vials of Stem Cells.
 These boxes according to research can be filled with solid CO2-that maintains the conditions for 4 days.
 Instead of this system, a Dry Shipper can be utilized.
 These containers have liquid nitrogen in a cryo-absorbant material that prevents the possibility of spillage.
 Based on the brand, the cells can be stored for up to 10 days below −150 °C (Geraghty et al, 2014).

 - Use the model or make of the packing container that is within the regulations of IATA.